 Best Cuts of Beef for Braised Beef

 Choose the right type of beef!
-Actually, tough cuts of beef with plenty of collagen and fat work best for slow cooked braising and for stews.
+Unlike our parmesan herb beef cutlet, in which you want a thin tender cut of beef.
+Braised beef works best with tough cuts of beef with plenty of collagen and fat work best for slow cooked braising and for stews.
 Chuck roast are less expensive, and we used this for our recipe.
 We have also used Short ribs, but they can be expensive.

 Tips for success include drying your beef cubes well and season freely with salt and pepper.
 Tossing the beef cubes in flour before searing, seals in the juices and starts to make that delicious roux for a thick and rich wine gravy.
 The drawback of dusting your meat cubes in flour prevents you from using the pressure cooker (instant pot).
 You will get the burn warning as it is too thick and causes sticking in the pressure cooker.